AliElhor/AliElhor/README.md

 <hr>

-💻 Prev Software Developer @ Bank of Montreal
+💻 ML Developer @ Bank of Montreal
-👨‍💻 Studying as a Mechatronics Engineering Student @ University of Waterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about LLMs, AGI Development, Autonomous Robotics and Neuroengineering 🔭 Currently working on LLMs and Personal Assistants
-🌱 Learning about Machine Learning and Distributed Training
+👨‍💻 Studying as a Mechatronics Engineering Student @ University of Waterloo ⭐ Aspiring Machine Learning and Autonomous Robotics Engineer 🔥 Passionate about LLMs, AGI Development, Autonomous Robotics and Neuroengineering 🔭 Currently working on LLMs, and Reinforcement Learning for Stock Portfolio Optimization and Autonomous Humanoids 🌱 Learning about Machine Learning and Distributed Training